-Continuing care retirement communities, subject to regulation by the Department of Insurance under Chapter 58 of the General Statutes, are exempt from the regulatory requirements for multiunit assisted housing with services programs.
+Continuing care retirement communities, subject to regulation by the Department of Insurance under Chapter 58 of the General Statutes, and temporary family health care structures, as defined in G.S.
+160A-383.5, are exempt from the regulatory requirements for multiunit assisted housing with services programs.

 (11) Neglect. - The failure to provide the services necessary to maintain a resident's physical or mental health.